Unit 5 - Practice Quiz

 20 Which search strategy explores multiple possible output sequences simultaneously to find the most likely translation?

-A. Greedy Search
+A. Linear Search

 B. Beam Search

-C. Linear Search
+C. Greedy Search

 D. Binary Search